A junior employee joins your team: smart, credentialed, eager to contribute.

 Junior employees will still become experts.
 The path just looks different now.

-Instead of building skills through repetitive creation, they'll build them through critical evaluation.
-Instead of learning by doing grunt work, they'll learn by auditing AI work.
+Instead of building skills only through repetitive creation, they'll build them through critical evaluation.
+Instead of learning only by doing grunt work, they'll learn by auditing AI work, asking better questions and seeing how experts make judgment calls.

 The organizations that figure out how to train for this will develop talent faster and better.
 The ones that don't will watch junior employees struggle, lose confidence, and leave.

 AI didn't eliminate the need for junior talent.
-It eliminated the traditional way junior talent learned.
+It disrupted the traditional way junior talent learned.

 If you're managing or training early-career employees, the question isn't whether they can keep up with AI.
 It's whether you're giving them the tools to develop judgment when AI handles execution.